fourlabsldn/dep-linker/README.md

 DepLinker.copyDependenciesTo('./public/scripts', true);
 ```

-And you will end up with a folder structure like this:
+You will end up with a folder structure like this:
 ```
 .
 ├── package.json